SocAIty/FastTaskAPI/README.md

 We developed socaity router to create and deploy our AI services as easy and standardized as possible.
-Built on-top of FastAPI and runpod provide high quality endpoints with proven stability.
+Built on-top of FastAPI and runpod you can built high quality endpoints with proven stability.

 ## Table of contents